wazo-platform/wazo-doc/source/contributors/debug_asterisk.rst

       monit quit
       service asterisk stop

 #.
 Stop all unneeded Wazo services.
-For example, it can be useful to stop xivo-ctid-ng, so that
+For example, it can be useful to stop wazo-calld, so that
    it won't interact with asterisk via the AMI.
 #.
 Copy the valgrind.supp file into /tmp.
 The valgrind.supp file is located in the contrib
    directory of the asterisk source code.